Elpikachu/DrupalGatsby/README.md

 ### Enabling Gatsby Live Preview (manual configuration)

-Live Preview is not enabled by default on *Master* environments, but it can be set up manually on your development environments.
+Live Preview is not enabled by default on *Main* environments, but it can be set up manually on your development environments.
 After Live Preview is enabled, you will be able to edit content within Drupal, which will cause that content to update on Gatsby automatically for changes to its title, summary and body.
 Make sure to have at least two articles in Drupal before attempting to update an article's image.
 Gatsby temporarily is not able to locate the article during the update, and the environment will have to be redeployed.
 As long as there is more than one article present, this problem will not be encountered.

 0. Branch off of master a new development environment.
 1. Within the Drupal admin on that development envirnonment, click on *Gatsby Settings* in **Configuration**/**Web Services** section.